weld-project/weld/README.md

 $ ln -s /usr/bin/llvm-config-3.8 /usr/local/bin/llvm-config
 ```

 To make sure this worked correctly, run `llvm-config --version`.
-You should see `3.8.x`.
+You should see `3.8.x` or newer.

 #### Building Weld